 Born: 1386, Florence, Italy Died: December 13, 1466, Florence, Italy Full Name: Donato di Niccolò di Betto Bardi Periods: Italian Renaissance, Renaissance

 Donato di Niccolò di Betto Bardi, commonly known as Donatello was an early Renaissance sculptor.
 He was famous for his work in bas-relief(a form of shallow relief sculpture).
 He was also significant for perspective illusionism.

 Donatello’s father was Niccolò di Betto Bardi, a member of the Florentine Wool Combers Guild.
 Donatello was born in 1386 in Florence.
 He got his early education from Martelli family.
 He learned his early artistic training from Goldsmith’s workshop.
 He was studying under Filippo Brunelleschi in Rome from 1404 -1407.

 In 1455, Donatello returned to Florence and completed the Magdalene Penitent.
-This was a gaunt-looking statue of Mary Magdalene commissioned by the convent at Santa Maria di Cestello for providing the comfort and inspiration to the repentant prostitutes.
+This was a gaunt-looking statue of Mary Magdalene commissioned by the convent at Santa Maria di Castello for providing the comfort and inspiration to the repentant prostitutes.
 Donatello’s relation with Medici family earned him a retirement allowance.
-This great sculptor died in December 13, 1466 in Florence.
+This great sculptor died on December 13, 1466, in Florence.
 The cause of death was unknown like many other famous Renaissance artists.